Naveen-opus/Book-Reccomendation-System/README.md

 Books – the first section is about books, and it contains all of the information on books, such as an author, title, release year, and so on.

-Guests – The second file contains information on registered users, such as their user id and location.
+Users – The second file contains information on registered users, such as their user id and location.

 ratings – Ratings provide information such as which user gave which book what rating.